parimalp/FPGA-Design-Flow-using-Vivado/lab4.md

 5. Select the device and verify that the **wave\_gen\_top.bit** is selected as the programming file in the General tab.

-### Start a terminal emulator program such as TeraTerm or HyperTerminal.
+### Start a terminal emulator program such as TeraTerm or Mobaxterm.
 Select an appropriate COM port (you can find the correct COM number using the Control Panel).
 Set the COM port for 115200 baud rate communication.
 Program the FPGA .

 1. Start a terminal emulator program such as TeraTerm or HyperTerminal.